Jim Morrison

 The “stranger” was sensed as greatest menace in ancient communities.

 Metamorphose.
 An object is cut off from its name, habits, associations.
 Detached, it becomes only the thing, in and of itself.
-When this disintegration into pure existence is at last achieved, the object is free to become endlessly anything.
+When this disintegration into pure existence is at last achieved,

 The subject says “I see first lots of things which dance...then everything becomes gradually connected.”